 "Tommy met me as we walked to Howard Bishop Junior High," she said.
 "Tommy was in ninth grade; I was in eighth.
 About one block's distance north of the school, we stopped to talk about the show.
 Tommy already had the album 'Meet the Beatles'.
 He said sarcastically to me, 'So I suppose your favorite Beatle is Paul McCartney.'
 I said, 'No, my favorite Beatle is George Harrison.'
 He was clearly surprised and asked me why.
 I said, 'Because I think he is most into the music.'
 Tommy thought about that and then said, 'I think so, too.'"

-Marsha also recalled two instances that showed was a kind soul Tom Petty was.
+Marsha also recalled two instances that showed what a kind soul Tom Petty was.

 And she recalled the following to me about Tom's calming effect: "At the end of my first class of Geometry, the teacher cited the Pythagorean Theory.
 As I walked out the door, looking like a deer in the headlights, Tommy was waiting for me.
 He asked me what was wrong.
 I told him what the teacher just said, and Tommy laughed.
 He told me not to let it scare me, that geometry is just a game with puzzles.
 You get clues to figure out the rest of the shape, and when you finish the puzzle, you win.
 I never again had math anxiety and realized I could apply his words to everything in life."